 Once approved, the applicants will obtain and show other necessary approvals (such as IRB).

-MIDAS will then inform ARC-TS and CSCAR of its approval and the applicants will gain access to the data.
+MIDAS will then inform ARC and CSCAR of its approval and the applicants will gain access to the data.

 The Master Agreement between Twitter and U-M allows for the use of this dataset for five following areas of research, without having to seek approval from Twitter.